mohanraghava-higherself/jetayuV1/README.md

 1. Create a new Supabase project
 2. Run the schema in `database/schema.sql` via the SQL Editor
+3. Run `database/migration_v1.1.sql` (if not already included in schema.sql)
+4. Run `database/migration_v1.2_auth.sql` to add authentication support
-3. Copy your project URL and anon key
+5. Copy your project URL, anon key, and JWT secret
+6. Enable Google and Apple OAuth providers in Supabase Dashboard (Authentication > Providers) if needed

 ### 2. Backend Setup